jdeldre/BookExamples/README.md

 # BookExamples
-This module contains notebooks that support the book *Mathematical Modeling of Unsteady Inviscid Flows* by Jeff D. Eldredge
+This module contains notebooks that support the book *Mathematical Modeling of Unsteady Inviscid Flows* by Jeff D. Eldredge.

 This package requires Julia `0.6-` and above.